dangrunebaum/dangrunebaum.github.io/asian-america/README.md

 # Asian America
 ## Data behind the nation's fastest growing immigrant group.
-This project presents three ways of looking at the Asian American population:
+This project presents three ways of visualizing the Asian American population:
 * An animated bar chart breaking down Asian Americans by country of origin.
 * A choropleth showing the Asian American population by state.
 * An interactive line graph depicting Asian American population growth. <br>